Epic Art Terms & Policies

 WAIVER OF LIABILITY, ASSUMPTION OF RISK AND INDEMNITY AGREEMENT

 At Epic Art Programs, student will use tools and materials including but not limited to a hammer, wood, wire cutter and scissors, that should be handled with care to prevent serious bodily injury, damage to personal property, and other safety-related dangers.
-Epic Art will provide instruction on how to use tools and materials, but the student should be prepared to listen carefully to the instructions and to take all necessary steps to keep him/herself safe, including paying attention to what he/she is doing at all times.
+Epic Art will provide instruction on how to use tools and materials, but the student should be prepared to listen carefully to the instructions and to take all necessary steps to keep him/herself safe, including paying attention to what he/she is always doing.

 In consideration of being allowed to participate in Epic Programs, Parent/Guardian hereby agrees to waive, release and discharge any and all claims, actions, costs, expenses, damages and liabilities, including attorneys’ fees, brought against Epic Art, its employees, all visiting Instructors and, if applicable, owners and lessors of the premises on which the workshop/activity takes place, for any personal injury, death, or property damage, student may experience, as a result of student’s participation in Epic Art Programs, and to reimburse Epic Art for any such expenses incurred.